Making Sense of Sunscreen Products

 Medical Author: Melissa Conrad Stöppler, MD

 Medical Editor: Barbara K. Hecht, PhD

 Most people are understandably confused when it comes to choosing a sunscreen because of the baffling array of available choices.
 Common questions about sunscreens include

-How high should the SPF be?
+- How high should the SPF be?

-Should it block UVA or UVB?
+- Should it block UVA or UVB?

-Does it matter whether it is a gel, cream, or spray?
+- Does it matter whether it is a gel, cream, or spray?

-Should it be water-resistant or waterproof?
+- Should it be water-resistant or waterproof?

-SPF, the greater the sun protection.
+SPF stands for sun protection factor.
+The SPF numbers on a product can range from as low as 2 to as high as 60.
+These numbers refer to the product's ability to screen or block out the sun's burning rays.
+The SPF rating is calculated by comparing the amount of time needed to produce sunburnon protected skin to the amount of time needed to cause a sunburn on unprotected skin.
+The higher the SPF, the greater the sun protection.
 However, it is a common mistake to assume that the duration of effectiveness of a sunscreen can be calculated simply by multiplying the SPF by the length of time it takes for him or her to suffer a burn without sunscreen, because the amount of sun exposure a person receives is dependent upon more than just the length of time spent in the sun.
 The amount of sun exposure depends upon a number of factors including the length of exposure, time of day, geographic location, and weather conditions.